 In 1959, Chinese troops brutally suppressed the Tibetan national uprising in Lhasa.
 This forced the Dalai Lama to escape into exile.
 He has been living in Dharamsala, northern India, since then.

 In 1989, he was awarded the Nobel Peace Prize in recognition of his nonviolent campaign for the liberation of Tibet.
-Additionally, His Holiness became the first Nobel Laureate to be recognized for his concern for global environmental problems.
+Additionally, the Dalai Lama became the first Nobel Laureate to be recognized for his concern for global environmental problems.

 The Dalai Lama has long encouraged humanity to embrace a caring attitude towards the environment.
 He says that, by referring to our planet as our, “House,” or as, “Mother Earth,” we automatically feel concerned for our environment.

 Today, we understand that the future of humanity very much depends on our planet and that the future of the planet very much depends on humanity.

 “We must accept this.
 If we unbalance nature, humankind will suffer.
 Furthermore, as people alive today, we must consider future generations: a clean environment is a human right like any other.
 It is therefore part of our responsibility towards others to ensure that the world we pass on is as healthy, if not healthier, than when we found it.
 This is not quite such a difficult proposition as it might sound.
 For although there is a limit to what we as individuals can do, there is no limit to what a universal response might achieve.
 It is up to us as individuals to do what we can, however little that may be.”